Identifiable and interpretable nonparametric factor analysis: Introduction

 \section{Introduction}

-Factor analysis \citep{fruchter1954introduction,harman1976modern} is a fundamental tool in various disciplines, including psychology, sociology, and medical research, where data often exhibit high dimensionality and strong dependence across features.
-Factor models learn a set of low-dimensional factors summarizing the high-dimensional data, which is useful in exploratory data analysis and in conducting inference on dependence structure.
-Given the observed data $\bm x_1,\ldots,\bm x_N\in\mathbb R^P$, a factor model takes factors as predictors via a multivariate regression model, having the general form
+Factor analysis \citep{fruchter1954introduction,harman1976modern} is a fundamental tool in various disciplines, including psychology, sociology, and medical research, where datasets are often high-dimensional and features exhibit strong dependence.
+Factor models uncover a set of low-dimensional latent variables that summarize the observed data, which is useful for exploratory analysis and understanding dependence structures.
+Given observed data \(\bm x_1,\ldots,\bm x_N \in \mathbb{R}^P\), a general factor model expresses each observation through a latent-to-observed mapping: